kyle41111/SharpPrivesc/README.md

 # SharpPrivesc
-Practicing C# and bringing multiple things together for one program.
+Practicing C# and bringing Privesc attack surfaces together.
 Still noob stuff.
 Privesc checks and the like.
-I preferred Spectreops command line parsing classes so decided to utilize theres over other .net packages.
+I preferred Spectreops command line parsing classes so decided to utilize theirs over other .net packages like command line parser etc.

 To-Do:
 Menu